 Role

-Dr McCallum is a senior lecturer in History, and Course Leader for the BA History degree.
-A specialist in early modern British religious history, he teaches a range of modules at undergraduate level, including Medieval and Early Modern Worlds, Age of Reformations, Living and Dying in Reformation Britain, and is the module leader for the History Dissertation.
-He co-supervises several PhD students working on early modern Britain, and would be keen to hear from any prospective students interested in working on topics in this area.
+Dr McCallum is a senior lecturer in History, and a specialist in early modern British religious history.
+They teach on a range of modules in this area including Medieval and Early Modern Worlds, Age of Reformations, and Living and Dying in Reformation Britain, and they are also the module leader for the History Dissertation at BA and MA level.
+John co-supervises several PhD students working on early modern Britain, and would be keen to hear from any prospective students interested in working on topics in this area.

 Career overview

-Prior to joining NTU in 2012, Dr McCallum completed his PhD at the University of St Andrews, and has worked at the Universities of Lancaster, St Andrews and Dundee.
+Prior to joining NTU in 2012, Dr McCallum completed their PhD at the University of St Andrews, and has also worked at the Universities of Lancaster, St Andrews and Dundee.

 Research areas